zhouyc98/auto-rule-transform/README.md

 In src/logs/[rulecheck-eval.log](https://github.com/Zhou-Yucheng/auto-rule-transform/blob/main/src/logs/rulecheck-eval.log), it shows the parsing result of these sentences in a text-based format.

+In data/docanno/[FireCode_label_merge.json], it contains the semantic alignment labels developed in the research

+In data/rules/[建筑设计防火规范-第三章语料-class.txt], it contains the text classification labels developed in the research
 ## Setup

 - Clone or download the repo